codygt3/about-me-html/README.md

 </body>
 ```

+## Now It's Time To Make It Pretty!!!
+### This is where we will use CSS
 ### 2. Create the CSS File

 Create a file named `styles.css` and add the following code to style your webpage:

+we want to adjust the size of the picture on our page, so we can call this 'picturesize'
+You can play around with the size but you are going to put open and closing curly braces { } and inside put 'width: ;' and 'height: ;' put whatever number you want and adjust it to your liking! make sure to put px which means pixels at the end of the number and a semicolon to finish your statement.

 ```css
 picturesize {